Meet the Faculty Ombuds

 In 2009, Tomczyk completed introductory and advanced training through the International Ombudsman Association (IOA) (www.ombudsassociation.org).
 Following the eligibility requirements (experience, 2-hour test and phone interviews), Tomczyk earned certification in January 2012 from the IOA; CO-OPR Certified Organizational Ombudsman Practitioner designation.
 She adheres to the IOA's standards and ethics.

 A Connecticut native, Tomczyk moved to South Carolina in 1978 to accept the postion of the first Technical Services Librarian at Kimbel Library when CCU was the University of South Carolina (USC) - Coastal Carolina.
 Active in campus shared governance, she served as Faculty Senate Chair (also representing the four-year campuses of USC) and during the years of Coastal's separation from USC and its independence in 1993.
 She was appointed as the first Associate Provost / Associate Vice President for Academic Affairs and served for seven years, before returning to Kimbel Library as Associate Dean.
 Later she was the first Director for Undergraduate Research and served as Chair of the Celebration of Inquiry Conference for several years.
 Her strong interest in faculty rights and responsibilities involved her in a variety of committees, including P&T, Grievance, Faculty Welfare and Development and Faculty Manual revisions.
+Following her retirement in December 2012, she continues to serve as the CCU Faculty Ombuds on a part-time basis.

 Her Faculty Ombuds office is located at 107 Founders Drive in SANDS HALL (post office bldg.)
 Room 111.
 Please call 843-349-2403 if you wish to meet with her or discuss a question or concern.
 Email is not a confidential form of communication.
 If you do email firstname.lastname@example.org, then please leave your name and phone number only.
 Your call will be returned to discuss your issue or to arrange for a meeting time.